kreativdermarios/RDoer/README.md

 **Ruby 2.2.3 or higher is required**

-If you don't know what Ruby version you have, it probably isn't recent enough.
-From the command line, you can check what version you are running with `ruby -v`.
+If you do not know what Ruby version you have , follow as INSTRUCTIONS .
+From the command line , you can check what version you are running with ` ruby -V` .

-The easiest way to use a newer version of Ruby is [RVM](https://rvm.io/), which allows you to manage multiple Ruby versions.
+The easiest way to use the newer version of Ruby is [ CABG ] ( https://rvm.io/ ) , Which Allows you to manage multiple Ruby versions .

 Install RVM by pasting the following into your terminal